axelera-ai-hub/aisbc.axelera-doc/docs/building.rst

           /builder/.ssh/known_hosts && bitbake voyager-image voyager-image-weston"

-  Once complete, wic images are found in build/tmp-glibc/deploy/images/itx-3588j
+  Once complete, wic images are found in build/tmp-glibc/deploy/images/itx-3588j.
+If you are downloading the source code from github the keyscan should be done on github.com like ssh-keyscan github.com

 - **Clean kernel-module-axelera**